-Now, the pope shares his thoughts on “” with Austin Ivereigh.
+Now, the pope shares his thoughts on “A Time of Uncertainty” with Austin Ivereigh.
 Conducted in Spanish but published in English, the interview is fairly brief and the format easily readable.
 But words alone don’t do justice to what the pope is communicating.

 But I suspect there’s something more.
 By responding with images, Pope Francis invites his interlocutors to engage with his thinking and, thus, to ponder the potential meaning for themselves.

 Consider, for example, the image in his first response.
 Asked about his own experience of being locked down, Pope Francis admits that he is praying more, out of concern for people.
 Then he says, “Thinking of people anoints me, it does me good, it takes me out of my self-preoccupation.”

 Of course, the notion of thinking about people pertains to the pope’s job as pastor of the world.
 His Jesuit confrere, Fr.
 Antonio Spadaro, suggests that Pope Francis is “profoundly disturbed and pained by so much suffering and sacrifice.”
 In such a state, the thought of people “confirms and reinvigorates” the pope in his pastoral mission.

 But thought that “anoints” someone is an odd image.
 It suggests the workings of the mind and heart made into oil and put upon a person through a personal touch.
 There’s a texture to it, a scent in it, a flowing movement, a permanent residue.